AkhilSharma90/Akhil-Tutorials-Website/content/docs/rust/rust/robust_error_handling_rust.md

 ---
-title: "Robust Error Handling in Rust: Using `Result` and `Option`"
+title: "Robust Error Handling in Rust: Using Result and Option"
 description: "Dive deep into Rust’s error handling mechanisms, exploring the `Result` and `Option` types, and advanced error propagation techniques.
-This comprehensive guide is packed with technical insights, practical coding examples, and best practices aimed at mastering error management in Rust programming.""
+This comprehensive guide is packed with technical insights, practical coding examples, and best practices aimed at mastering error management in Rust programming."
 icon: "code"
 draft: false
 ---